betterscientificsoftware/bssw.io/Articles/Blog/2021-03-useful-practices-for-SEoMsDSP.md

 <!---
 Publish: preview
 Pinned: no
-Topics: software engineering, Projects and organizations, Strategies for more effective teams, RSS update: 2021-02-25
+Topics: software engineering, Strategies for more effective teams, testing RSS update: 2021-02-25
 --->